python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/010-Transmit-and-Receive-Pure-Sine.md

 1. 0.00001 seconds or .01 milliseconds or 10 microseconds.

-2. 0.000005s, .005ms, or 5μs.
+2. 0.000005 s, .005 ms, or 5 μs.

 3. Both.

-4. Receive only because the IF gain amplification happens inside the HackRF right before it is transmitted.
+4. Receive only, because the IF gain amplification happens inside the HackRF right before it is transmitted.

-5. _**Hint:** Look up "Clipping in Signal Processing"._
+5. The signal clips.
+For more info, look up "Clipping in Signal Processing".

 6. At 1 and -1

-7. _**Note:** Clipping on the transmitter side is only visible on the receiving side.
-It often appears as a waveform that is distorted, but isn't obviously clipped._
+7. Clipping on the transmitter side is only visible on the receiving side.
+It often appears as a waveform that is distorted, but isn't obviously clipped.
-   _**Note:** If you aren't able to reproduce transmitter-side clipping, just remember that data entering your osmocom Sink will be distorted if it higher than 1 or lower than -1._

 8. Basic OOK (On-Off Keying), ASK (Amplitude shift keying), or FSK (Frequency shift keying)

 </details>